mdsaif2022/Stock-mediabuzz/README.md

 The starter runs solely on local JSON files.
 To integrate a database or real auth, replace the placeholder routes in `server/routes` with your own persistence layer and security middleware.

+### Production Deployment (Vercel + Render)

+For deployments using Vercel (frontend) and Render (backend):

+1. **Set Environment Variables in Vercel:**
+   - Go to your Vercel project → Settings → Environment Variables
+   - Add: `VITE_API_BASE_URL` = `https://your-render-app.onrender.com`
+   - Apply to Production (and Preview if needed)

+2. **Deploy:**
+   - Vercel will auto-deploy from GitHub on push to main
+   - Render backend should already be configured and running

+3. **Verify:**
+   - Downloads should work correctly (files download instead of `index.html`)
+   - Browser back button navigation should work properly
+   - All API calls route correctly to the Render backend

 ## Recent Updates

 ### Navigation & Controls
 - **Fixed browser/phone back button navigation** – Removed interfering custom history sync code.
 Browser back button now properly navigates through the app history (Home → Browse → Media Detail and back).
+Fixed error navigations to use `replace: true` to prevent bad history entries.
 - **Enhanced seek controls** – Added double-click support for faster seeking:
   - Single click: seeks backward/forward by 10 seconds
   - Double-click: seeks backward/forward by 30 seconds